hoooknew/TEALS-305-Oregon-Trail/README.md

 - Create a select_action function that uses a while loop to call the add_day function
 - Game ends if days run out, health runs out, the player reaches Oregon, or the player quits.

-## Bonus
-1. Make the rate of food consumption be a function of activity.
-If a player hunts for a turn they take up more food, but if they rest they take up less food.
-2. Create a random event that occurs randomly once a month, like a river crossing or a dysentery, that will take up a range of 1-10 food, 1-10 days and 0-1 health.
-3. Create a range of miles corresponding to high altitudes in the Rocky Mountains, where there is an increased chance of slow travel due to snow after November 1st.

 ## Milestones